-- B1. analyse, apply and critically evaluate various aspects of film theory - B2. comment on the agenda and priorities of professional film-makers - B3. demonstrate the ability to analyse and synthesise complex information and work with a variety of intellectual and professional processes
+- B1. analyse, apply and critically evaluate various aspects of film theory - B2. critique a time-based medium (such as film, video or DVD), and review the quality of any leading to the finished product made by professional producers as well as a peer group - B3. comment on the agenda and priorities of professional film-makers - B4. demonstrate the ability to analyse and synthesise complex information and work with a variety of intellectual and professional processes

 Activities particularly designed to enhance your thinking skills are integrated into all elements of the programme's learning and teaching environment and you will be expected to engage with such activities.
 They include a range of problem-solving exercises, student-led seminar discussion, group projects, oral presentations and dissertation discussion with your supervisor.
-One-to-one tutorials with your tutor to discuss work are also designed to promote your thinking skills.
+One-to-one tutorials with your tutor to discuss work are also designed to promote your thinking skills